 I am an Astronomer working at the Institute of Cosmology and Gravitation, University of Portsmouth, UK.
 See my offical Portsmouth listing here.
-I am a Senior Lecturer.
+I am a Reader in Astronomy and Astrophysics.

 I am the Project Scientist for Galaxy Zoo so most of my research time is spent combining classifications from this project with other data to study galaxy evolution.
 My PhD student, Tom Melvin is also working with Galaxy Zoo data.

 I'm the Public Engagement Co-ordinator for ICG, which these days mostly just involved telling Jen Gupta she's doing the right things.
 I'm also a member of the University of Portsmouth Athena SWAN Committee.

 In recent years I'm grateful for funding from SEPnet, The Leverhulme Trust, and The Peter and Patricia Gruber Foundation, and the University of Portsmouth Faculty of Technology Research Investment Fund.

 You can follow me on Twitter @KarenLMasters, or read my science related blog posts.